 RAG - If you have three scores of Red, Green, Green, 3+3+1=7.
 7/3=2.33.
 2.33 will be rounded down to 2, so the Average is output as Amber.

 The 1-10 Grade Set is set up so that results will be rounded up to produce the average score.
 For this grade set, a higher number corresponds to a better score.
 So If you have four scores of 10, 6, 5 and 9, 10+6+5+9=30.
 30/4=7.5.
 This grade will be rounded up to give an overall grade of 8.

 Custom Grade Sets will automatically round grades up, similar to the 1-10 grade set.
 During the setup, you will have chosen to either:

 - Assign your worst score to the lowest number to produce the 'best' average.
 For example 1=bad and 5=good.
 Two scores of 1 and 2 will average out to 1.5 and be rounded up to 2, producing the best average for your grade scale.

 - Assign your best score to the lowest number to produce the 'worst' average.
 For example 1=good and 5=bad.
 Two scores of 1 and 2 will average out to 1.5 and be rounded up to 2, producing the worst average for your grade scale.

-For example, my grade set is shown below.
-I have recorded two scores of Passed (corresponding to a Value of 4) and Failed (corresponding to a Value of 1).
+For example, I have recorded two scores of Passed (corresponding to a Value of 4) and Failed (corresponding to a Value of 1).
 4+1=5.
 5/2=2.5.
 2.5 will be rounded up to 3, so the Average output will be 'Needs further evaluation'.